Python can run Matlab code using GNU Octave via

 Shared memory (RAM) or disk (temporary file) is used to transfer data between Octave and Python.

-Usually Octave ≥ 4.4 is good enough, though newer versions have improved plotting and Matlab compatibility.
+Usually Octave ≥ 4.4 is adequate for Oct2py.
+Newer Octave versions have improved plotting and Matlab compatibility.
 Here are a few different ways to install GNU Octave–pick any one way that suits you:

 Linux (package manager):